-Hello, my name is Paul and I would like to talk about Glastonbury Festival.
-I see it as a musical annual pilgrimage.
-People have asked me what is so special about Glastonbury especially that it is a primarily a music festival when I have hearing difficulties.
-All I can say you have to experience it yourself to realise how great Glastonbury is no matter what kind of person you are.
+Hello, my name is Paul, and I would like to talk about Glastonbury Festival.
+I see it as an annual musical pilgrimage.
+People have asked me what is so special about Glastonbury, especially since it is primarily a music festival when I have hearing difficulties.
+All I can say is you have to experience it yourself to realise how great Glastonbury is, no matter what kind of person you are.

 There is a reason why many other festivals in this day and age with the current financial climate have difficulty selling out their tickets.
-Glastonbury is the only exception where it is immensely popular selling out more than 125,000 tickets online in less than half hour without announcing their line ups.
+Glastonbury is the only exception where it is immensely popular, selling out more than 125,000 tickets online in less than half an hour without announcing their lineups.

-The atmosphere is exceptional and incredible offering the chance to meet so many like-minded people in the space of 5 days.
-There are so many things to see and do and trying to achieve with so little time.
+The atmosphere is exceptional and incredible, offering the chance to meet so many like-minded people in the space of 5 days.
+There are so many things to see and do and try to achieve with so little time.
 Glastonbury has such a unique atmosphere that it is impossible to match anywhere else in the world.

-My Best ever gig was Pulp at the year 2010 when the band was announced at one of the smaller stages during a Saturday afternoon.
-I found out at a bar talking to a random person; and I immediately texted deafzone who are responsible for allocating BSL Interpreter at the festival.
-Rushing to the stage, and met up with the BSL Interpreter quickly.
-So soon afterward the stage was full to capacity even many famous people including Kate Moss couldn’t get in.
-Pulp gave an amazing performance and the interpreter was spot on as luckily she was a big fan of Pulp.
-I was so impressed with the Interpreter including the crowd, the end of the show many people has gave positive feedback to the interpreter even that a journalist from the Guardian wanted to have an Interview with her.
+My Best ever gig was Pulp in 2010, when the band was announced at one of the smaller stages on a Saturday afternoon.
+I found out at a bar talking to a random person, and I immediately texted the deaf zone, which is responsible for allocating BSL Interpreters at the festival.
+Rushing to the stage and met up with the BSL Interpreter quickly.
+So soon afterwards, the stage was full to capacity even many famous people, including Kate Moss, couldn’t get in.
+Pulp gave an amazing performance, and the interpreter was spot on as, luckily, she was a big fan of Pulp.
+I was so impressed with the Interpreter, including the crowd.
+At the show’s end, many people gave positive feedback to the interpreter even though a Guardian journalist wanted to interview her.

-An Remarkable occurrence this year 2016, I made an interpreter booking to see Låpsley as I consider myself as a fan, the show itself was great and afterwards I found out the two interpreters had bumped into the artist much later in the day and said they interpreted her performance.
-She was really overwhelmed that a Deaf person wanted to see her and made her day and she also commented that her auntie is Deaf as well.
-I consider a bit of a magical experience for everyone.
+A remarkable occurrence this year, 2016, I made an interpreter booking to see Låpsley as I consider myself a fan; the show itself was great, and afterwards, I found out the two interpreters had bumped into the artist much later in the day and said they interpreted her performance.
+She was really overwhelmed that a Deaf person wanted to see her and made her day, and she also commented that her auntie is Deaf as well.
+I consider it a bit of a magical experience for everyone.

 It’s for everyone – not just music lovers

-I would highly recommend to any deaf people who are considering going to a music festival.
+I would highly recommend it to any deaf people who are considering going to a music festival.
 You don’t have to be a fan of music to go to Glastonbury.
 It is a common notion that you can go to Glastonbury for five days and go without seeing any bands; you can still have a wonderful time.
-There is Circus, Cabaret, Politic discussions, Poetry, Craft Making, Spa Sessions, Massages, Tea shops, Cafes, Art Installations; and you can partake in salsa dance lessons.
-The most important thing I would advise to a first comer is to get the correct footwear.
-Festival goers will spend 90% of time on foot.
+There are Circus, Cabaret, Politic discussions, Poetry, Craft Making, Spa Sessions, Massages, Tea shops, Cafes, and Art Installations, and you can partake in salsa dance lessons.
+The most important thing I would advise to a firstcomer is to get the correct footwear.
+Festival goers will spend 90% of their time on foot.
 My motto is ‘Happy Feet – Happy Mind’.
-It doesn’t matter whether or not to bring wellingtons or waterproof boots as long you feel comfortable in.
-Personally I prefer walking boots as wellingtons’ give me terrible blisters.
+It doesn’t matter whether or not to bring wellingtons or waterproof boots as long you feel comfortable in them.
+Personally, I prefer walking boots as wellingtons’ give me terrible blisters.

-Yes it is true that tickets are extremely hard to get and get harder to obtain every year.
-I would advise you to get helpful hints and tips getting Glastonbury tickets at DeafZone Facebook page.
-Or you can email me – firstname.lastname@example.org
+Yes, tickets are extremely hard to get and get harder to obtain yearly.
+I would advise you to get helpful hints and tips on getting Glastonbury tickets on the DeafZone Facebook page.
+Or you can email me – at firstname.lastname@example.org